google/security-research/kernelctf/rules.md

 ## Targets

-A submission can contain any number of the following 4 parts:
+A submission can contain any number of the following 2 parts:

 ### 1. Exploit for the latest LTS instance

-This instance uses the latest LTS with [COS kernel config](https://cos.googlesource.com/third_party/kernel/+/refs/heads/cos-6.12/arch/x86/configs/lakitu_defconfig) and unpriviledged user namespaces turned off since July 1st, 2025 (this configuration considered temporary and could be revised in a new kernelCTF iteration).
+This instance uses the latest LTS with [COS kernel config](https://cos.googlesource.com/third_party/kernel/+/refs/heads/cos-6.12/arch/x86/configs/lakitu_defconfig) and unpriviledged user namespaces turned off since July 1st, 2025.
 Besides that, `io_uring` and `nftables` are also [disabled](https://github.com/google/security-research/blob/master/kernelctf/kernel_configs/lts-6.12.config).
 Only the first submission is eligible per LTS kernel version, but we are upgrading the kernel version every 2-4 weeks on average.

 #### Rewards

-  * Base reward: $21,337
+  * Base reward: $71,337

   * Stability bonus (+$10,000)